techery/janet-async/README.md

 ### AsyncAction Configuration

-`@AsyncAction` annotation defines:
+The `@AsyncAction` annotation defines:
-* `value` – event name;
+* `value` – an event name
-* `incoming` – indicates we can receive action any time from server.
+* `incoming` – indicates that you can receive an action from the server at any time

-To configure event, annotate fields with:
+To configure the event, annotate the fields with:
-* `@Payload` – body to be sent/received with event, aka message;
+* `@Payload` – a body to be sent/received with the event, aka message
-* `@PendingResponse` – pending action from server to sync request with:
+* `@PendingResponse` – a pending action from the server to sync the request with:
-    * value – predicate class, defines rule to match request with response;
+    * value – a predicate class that defines a rule to match a request with a response
-    * timeout – if no response received, fail status with exception will be thrown.
+    * timeout – if no response received, the fail status with exception will be thrown

-### Advanced bits
+### Advanced Bits
-* based on annotation processing;
+* based on annotation processing
-* supports action inheritance;
+* supports action inheritance
-* supports request cancelation;
+* supports request cancelation
-* provides useful `AsyncServiceException` for failed requests;
+* provides useful `AsyncServiceException` for failed requests

 ### Download
 ```groovy